astronomer/docs/software/deployment-resources.md

 #### Worker termination grace period

-On Astronomer, Celery workers restart following every code deploy to your Airflow Deployment.
-This is to make sure that workers are executing with the most up-to-date code.
+On Astronomer, Celery workers restart after every code deploy to your Airflow Deployment.
+This makes sure that workers execute with the most up-to-date code.
 To minimize disruption during task execution, however, Astronomer supports the ability to set a **Worker Termination Grace Period**.

 If a deploy is triggered while a Celery worker is executing a task and **Worker Termination Grace Period** is set, the worker will continue to process that task up to a certain number of minutes before restarting itself.
 By default, the grace period is ten minutes.